NTS ASA

-NTS ASA, formerly Namsos Trafikkselskap, is a public transport company in Trøndelag, Norway.
-The company operates ferries, local bus services, truck transport and ambulance services.
+Namsos Trafikkselskap ASA, since 2014 NTS ASA, was a public transport company in Trøndelag, Norway.
+The company operated ferries, local bus services, truck transport and ambulance services.
 The company has its headquarters in Namsos and the stock is listed on Oslo Stock Exchange.
+From the 2010s, the company divested itself from ambulance and transport and went into the fish farming value chain.
+It was bought by and merged into SalMar in 2023.

-No single owner is allowed to vote representing more than 0,5% at the annual meeting.
+No single owner was allowed to vote representing more than 0,5% at the annual meeting.

 History

-Namsos Trafikkselskap was founded in 1970 as a merge between Namsos Dampskipselskap and Namdalen Trafikkselskap.
+Namsos Trafikkselskap was founded in 1970 as a merger between Namsos Dampskibsselskab and Namdalen Trafikkselskap.

+By 2011, about seventy percent of the company's revenue came from ambulance operations.
+Starting in 2012, this division was shut down as the various hospital trusts had decided to operate the ambulance services themselves.

+It spun off its ferry operations to FosenNamsos Sjø in 2008, retaining a 33-percent stake in the joint venture with Fosen Trafikklag.
+The stake was later bought by Fosen-owner Torghatten.

 Operations

 Ambulance

-Through the subsidiary NTS Ambulanse AS the NTS Group operates a total of 16 ambulances.
+Through the subsidiary NTS Ambulanse AS the NTS Group operated a total of 16 ambulances.